marcialc/.github/profile/README.md

 **Disclaimer: We are advocates of the Helium Network, and we are not affiliated with the Helium Network in any way.
 We are simply a collection of utility nfts that are built to be used by the Helium Network.**

+## Staking your LunaCat

+Lunacats come with a unique PFP design that allows them to be locked up and staked without leaving your wallet.
+As soon as your Lunacat is staked, they’ll begin to accrue additional benefits.
+As total staked time accumulates, you’ll see your Lunacat achieve new tier levels, upgrading their cat box.
+Upgraded boxes enable enhanced drops and rewards.

+Visit us at our website [www.lunacats.xyz](https://lunacats.xyz/)